 The Wind Symphony is the premier wind and percussion ensemble in the Sunderman Conservatory of Music.
-Conducted by Director of Bands Dr. Russell McCutcheon and comprised of a select group of 40-50 musicians, the ensemble rehearses and performs some of the best new literature and wind band masterworks in four major concerts each year.
+Conducted by Director of Bands Dr. Russell McCutcheon and comprised of a select group of 40-50 musicians including music majors, music minors, and dedicated musicians from all majors.
+The Wind Symphony rehearses and performs some of the best new literature and wind band masterworks in five concerts each year.
 The Wind Symphony is designed for the development of the professional performer, the professional educator and the dedicated musician.